maxgrok/seasons-react/README.md

 Determines the chilly or beach weather based on user location.

 Uses class based components and state to respond to data-loading events.

-Makes use of lifecycle methods: ComponentDidMount().
+Makes use of lifecycle methods: ComponentDidMount() to load the geolocation API data.